http://math.mit.edu/~stevenj/18.335) is the home

 New topic: accuracy and stability.
 Start with LU factorization, and give example where small roundoff error can lead to huge mistakes.
 The next few lectures will deal with, in reverse order (iii) how to improve LU (pivoting); (ii) how to define/characterize accuracy and stability of algorithms; (i) how to describe roundoff errors and computer arithmetic.

 Further reading: Using recursion to boost ATLAS's performance (D'Alberto and Nicolau, 2008).
 Strassen algorithm on Wikipedia (beware the usual nonsense of equating arithmetic counts with speed).
 What Every Computer Scientist Should Know About Floating Point Arithmetic (David Goldberg, ACM 1991).
 William Kahan, How Java's floating-point hurts everyone everywhere (2004): see discussion of floating-point myths.
-Trefethen, lectures 20, 13, and 14.
+Trefethen, lectures 20 and 13.

 When quantifying errors, a central concept is a norm, and we saw in our proof of backwards stability of summation that the choice of norm seems important.
 Defined norms (as in lecture 3 of Trefethen), gave examples of Lp norms (usually p = 1, 2, or ∞), and weighted norms.
 Started discussing matrix norms, with the example of the Frobenius norm.

 Equivalence of norms.
 Sketched proof that any two norms are equivalent up to a constant bound, and that this means that stability in one norm implies stability in all norms.
 The proof involves: (i) showing that all norms are continuous; (ii) showing that we can reduce the problem of showing any norm is equivalent to L2 on the unit circle; and (iii) a result from real analysis: a continuous function on a closed/bounded set achieves its maximum and minimum.